pragmatrix/backpanel/README.md

 ### How can the view model be changed from within the application.

-The BackPanel server implements a `Post` function, that delivers an event to the `update` function, updates the model, renders a view, and sends it to the browser.
+The BackPanel server implements a `Post` function that delivers an event to the `update` function, updates the model, renders a view, and sends it to the browser.

 ### How can user events delivered to the application.